kenzie1133/gen-ai-dbs/README.md

-# gen-ai lesson for prediction model for DBS share prices.
+# Module 4: gen-ai lesson
+A prediction model for DBS share prices using chatbot.